Tall Ships 2017 celebrates Canada's 150. birthday

-Every few years, historic sailing ships from around the world meet at the Tall Ships Festival in Halifax.
-Then the otherwise quiet capital of the Canadian Atlantic Province experiences a rush of shipwrecked visitors.
+Every few years, historic sailing ships from around the world gather at the Tall Ships Festival in Halifax.
+Then the otherwise rather quiet capital of the Canadian Atlantic province experiences a rush of ship-loving visitors.
 These come from all over the world.
-The Delta Halifax Hotel * we chose because it is close to the port.
+That Halifax Hotels* we chose because it is close to the port.
 When checking in, the lady at the reception asks each new guest: "Are you here for the tall ships?"
 And every second answers the question with "Yes".

 As we also find out, those who came to Halifax for other reasons are also under the spell of the impressive ships.
 It is not unusual for us to hear from other hotel guests in the elevator: “We went for a walk last night.
 We discovered that the tall ships are in the harbor. ”

 Tall ships in the ports of Nova Scotia